Orekrigo/Orekrigo/README.md

 - 👋 Hi, I’m @Orekrigo
-- 👀 I’m interested in front-end knowledge
+- 👀 I’m interested in CS
-- 🌱 I’m currently learning front-end knowledge
+- 🌱 I’m currently learning CS
-- 📫 How to reach me : My email address: 1640575616@qq.com  OR  orekrigo@gmail.com
+- 📫 How to reach me : My email address: orekrigo@qq.com  OR  orekrigo@gmail.com

 <!---
 Orekrigo/Orekrigo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.